 Juniper Prize for Fiction

-Submissions will only be only accepted between August 1 and September 30, 2013.
-The entry fee is $25, and all manuscripts will be judged anonymously by a distinguished writer of fiction.
-The award winner will be announced at our website in April 2014, with publication slated for the following Spring.
+Submissions will only be accepted between August 1 and September 30, 2015.
+The entry fee is $25, and all manuscripts will be judged anonymously by a distinguished writer of fiction from the UMass Amherst MFA program.
+The award winner will be announced at our website in April 2016, with publication slated for the following Spring.

 1. The competition is open to all writers in English, whether or not they are U.S. citizens.
 Employees and students of the University of Massachusetts are not eligible for the award.

-2. Novels, novellas, and collections of stories are all eligible.
+2. Novels and collections of stories are all eligible.
 Work that has previously appeared in magazines, in whole or in part, may be included, but should be so identified on the cover sheet.

 3. Manuscripts must be at least 150 pages and no longer than 350 pages.